Stars to Retire Sergei Zubov's #56 in January 2022

-The Dallas Stars announced the date for the retirement of the Hall of Fame defenseman's number Thursday.
+The Dallas Star will retire Hall of Fame defenseman Sergei Zubov's No. 56 next season.

-The club originally said it would retire Zubov's #56 after he was inducted into the Hockey Hall of Fame in November 2019, but the ceremony was postponed due to the COVID-19 pandemic.
+The club originally said it would retire Zubov's No. 56 after he was inducted into the Hockey Hall of Fame in November 2019, but the ceremony was postponed due to the COVID-19 pandemic.

 Zubov will become the sixth player in Stars franchise history to have his number retired.